-Midwest University offers on-campus housing for men and women living in the residence hall and strives to provide a safe, convenient, and affordable living space for single and married students.
+Midwest University offers on-campus housing for men and women and strives to provide a safe, convenient, and affordable living space.
 On-campus housing is designed to provide an environment that complements the academic, spiritual, social, and recreational experience at Midwest University.

 The two-floor residence hall for single or married students provides economical accommodations and convenient access to campus facilities.
-All rooms are beautifully designed and fully furnished with two queen-sized beds, a dresser, two desks, two chairs, and a spacious closet for each person in the room.
+All rooms are beautifully designed and fully furnished with two queensized beds, a bureau, two desks, two chairs, and two spacious closets.
 Each room includes a private bathroom.
 Laundry rooms are furnished with washing machines and dryers.
-Students generally share a room, however single occupancy rooms are available.
+Students generally share a room.
 The residence hall also has a spacious and comfortable recreation room.

-Incoming students who want to reserve a space in the residence hall are required to contact Midwest's Business Office.
-The Business Office will mail a Residence Hall Contract to the student.

-In order to secure a room reservation, the contract must be signed and returned to Midwest's Business Office along with a \$700 security deposit, provided admission has been granted and there are vacant rooms available for the student in the dorm.
-Room assignments are awarded on a first-deposits-received, and first-spaces-awarded basis.
-See Financial Information page for residence hall fees.
+Incoming students who want to reserve a space in the residence hall are required to contact Midwest University's Business Office.
+The Business Office will mail a Residence Hall and Dining Services Contract to the student.
+In order to secure a room reservation, the contract must be signed and returned to the Business Office along with a \$700 room deposit, provided admission has been granted and there is an available room for the student in the dorm.
+Room assignments are awarded on a first-deposits-received, first-spaces-awarded basis.
+A separate deposit must be paid for each term of classes for which a student desires to reside in the residence hall.
+Please see the Financial Information page for residence hall fees.